autonomoussoftware/documentation/owners_manual/owners_manual.md

 -   Auction continues until (i) the entire Daily Supply Lot inventory is sold, or (ii) the end of the twenty-four hour period of the auction, whichever is earlier.

-    -   If the Daily Supply Lot inventory does not sell out entirely, any remaining MTN will be added to the next day's Daily Supply Lot
+    -   If the Daily Supply Lot inventory does not sell out entirely, any remaining MET will be added to the next day's Daily Supply Lot

 -   The absolute floor price in any Daily Supply Lot auction is 1 Wei

 -   100% of Daily Supply Lot proceeds goes to the Proceeds Contract.

--   Every 24 hours, 0.25% of the total accumulated balance of the Proceeds Contract is sent to the Autonomous Converter Contract  (described below), providing additional options for MTN owners to sell their MTN, if they so desire.
+-   Every 24 hours, 0.25% of the total accumulated balance of the Proceeds Contract is sent to the Autonomous Converter Contract  (described below), providing additional options for MET owners to sell their MET, if they so desire.

 Cross-Blockchain Portability
 ----------------------------